 Bill grew up in upstate New York and migrated to the Chicago area in the early 1970's.
-He has five children and three grand children.
+He has five children and four grand children.

 In 1979 he started working full time for a local coin dealer and remained with that organization for 16 years.
 In 1995 he purchased Daru Coin & Stamp from retiring coin dealers Don & Ann Urchel and later changed the name to Chicago Coin Company, Inc. He is a member of the Professional Numismatist Guild, Numismatic Literary Guild, Numismatic Bibliomania Society and Central States Numismatic Society.
 He is also a life member of the American Numismatic Society, American Numismatic Association and Chicago Coin Club as well as, the treasurer for ILNA and the archivist for the Chicago Coin Club.

 Bill collects books relating to Numismatics.
 His library consists of over 2500 titles covering such subjects as US coins, ancient coins, currency, medals, banking & finance and exonumia.
 He has had several articles published in numismatic publications and has contributed to several books.